sjbennett123/gloryforthefist/content/writing.md

 #### Scenes

-List all of the scenes that will be used in the module.
+List all the scenes that will be used in the module.
 If there is a cave with five rooms, write out five scenes.
 Detail any setup that is needed.
 Detail both the out-of-game setup and what the scene is in the game.
 If appropriate, provide a description that the runner can read as "box text."
 Don’t detail “the Tavern” or “the Town” as scenes.
 It is assumed that part of the module will interact with players who are away from the module area.
 Set the scene and be clear about boundaries.
 Often, you will be using things that don't mean what they say they mean.

 #### Flee Point

 Every module will need a way for someone to get out and get back to town.
-Detail both what the way out is out of game, such as "the door to the Module Shack," and in game, such as "the entrance to the cave that leads back to the surface."
-If there is not a way out, make it very clear that there is no escape.
+Detail both the out-of-game way out, such as "the door to the Module Shack," and the in-game way out, such as "the entrance to the cave that leads back to the surface."
+If there is no way out, make it very clear that there is no escape.

 #### Non-Standard Effects